By MedLinket Clinical Education Team | Updated: February 2026 | 10 min read

 Quick Answer: EtCO₂ (end-tidal carbon dioxide) measures the concentration of CO₂ in exhaled breath at the end of expiration.
 Normal EtCO₂ is 35–45 mmHg.
-Clinicians monitor EtCO₂ to assess ventilation status in real time, confirm endotracheal tube placement, evaluate CPR quality, and detect respiratory depression early — often before SpO₂ sensors show any change.
+Clinicians monitor EtCO₂ to assess ventilation status in real time, confirm endotracheal tube placement, evaluate CPR quality, and detect respiratory depression early — often before SpO₂ shows any change.

 Walk into any ICU, operating room, or post-anesthesia care unit and you will likely see a number on the patient monitor labeled "EtCO₂" alongside a slowly scrolling waveform.
-For many nurses — especially those new to critical care — this parameter can feel less familiar than heart rate or SpO₂.
+For many nurses — especially those new to critical care — this parameter can feel less familiar than heart rate or oxygen saturation.
 Yet experienced clinicians often call EtCO₂ the most underappreciated vital sign on the screen.

 What Does EtCO₂ Mean?